 Daytrip to Cies Islands National Park

-In the fifth day of our tour, we will have a city tour around Baiona, where we will visit some of the main touristic highlights.
+In the fifth day of our tour, we will have a bike tour around Baiona, where we will visit some of the main touristic highlights.

-After our walk, we will take a boat and enjoy a short trip to Cies Islands, well known for its crystal clear waters and spectacular landscapes.
+After our ride, we will take a boat and enjoy a short trip to Cies Islands, well known for its crystal clear waters and spectacular landscapes.

 One of its beaches, Rodas beach, was awarded as “probably the best beach in the world” by The Guardian newspaper in 2007.